shavitush/bhoptimer/README.md

 - [ ] Make `UpdateWRCache` smaller.
 Will result in extra optimization and more uhm.. dynamic!
 - [ ] Remove `sm_wrsw` and make `sm_wr` a dynamic menu with all difficulties.
 - [ ] Add a cvar that limits the amount of records in the WR menu. (default: 50)
+- [ ] Add strafe sync to the WR menu where available.

 ~ [NEW PLUGIN] shavit-ranks:
 - [ ] Create table.